menandmice/micetro_docs/guides/user-manual/dns_records.rst

 SSHFP
   SSHFP stands for SSH Public Key Fingerprint.
 This resource record type is used for publishing SSH public host key fingerprints in the DNS System, in order to aid in verifying the authenticity of the host.
 The SSHFP record accepts 3 fields of data:

-  Algorithm.
+  Algorithm
     Specifies the algorithm number to use.

-  Fingerprint type.
+  Fingerprint type
     Specifies the fingerprint type to use.

-  Fingerprint.
+  Fingerprint
     The fingerprint for the record.

-  For further information on this record type, see RFC 4255
+  For further information on this record type, see RFC 4255.

   Example